 The Audit Committee also makes proposals for improvements and deliberates on matters at the Board's request.

-A total of 4 meetings were held in 2013, all of which were attended by all Committee members except for one meeting where one member was absent.
+A total of 7 meetings were held in 2014, all of which were attended by all Committee members.

 Remuneration Committee

 The Board of Directors of Landsnet hf performs the role of the Company's Remuneration Committee.
 Landsnet hf has formulated a Remuneration Policy, which was approved at the Company's Annual General Meeting on 31 March 2011.
 The Remuneration Policy can be viewed on the Company's website.
 The business of the Remuneration Committee is transacted at meetings of the Board of Directors when applicable.